Whatsapp Icon

 What is Melanoma?

-Melanoma is a type of skin cancer that begins in the melanocytes, the cells responsible for producing melanin, the pigment that gives skin its color.
+Melanoma is a type of skin cancer that begins in the melanocytes, the cells responsible for producing melanin, the pigment that gives skin its colour.
 Melanoma is known for being more dangerous than other forms of skin cancer because it has a higher tendency to spread to other parts of the body if not detected early.

 Causes and Risk Factors